Find out some interesting bee facts….

 How do I become a member?

 Woohoo we’d love to have you join us.
 The Gold Coast Amateur Beekeeper’s Society inc. celebrates its 42nd year in 2021 and has been a wonderful club to help support and educate hobby beekeepers in the Gold Coast and Northern NSW regions whilst making new friends.

 Please complete the membership form: Click Here

-Annual membership fee includes our monthly Buzz magazine and monthly invitations to events and membership to the ABA (Amateur Beekeepers Association)
+Annual membership fee includes our monthly Buzz magazine, monthly invitations to events and membership to the ABA (Amateur Beekeepers Association)

 When and where are the Monthly MEMBER Meeting?

 The Gold Coast Amateur Beekeeper’s Society inc. welcomes new members, existing members and visitors to attend and volunteer at all events.

 non-members attending member meetings will be asked to make a gold coin donation.

 - Committee Meeting: First Monday of each month